- EN - Blog

 Sorry, what did you say?
-You haven’t heard of it?
-A Net Promoter Score, or NPS, is a customer satisfaction indicator often used by large companies.
+You haven’t heard of NPS?
+A Net Promoter Score, or NPS calculator, is a customer satisfaction indicator often used by large companies.
 It’s already well-established across English-speaking markets and is gaining popularity in France.
 However, it has come up against opposition as some people have doubts about its relevance here in France.

 A STRONG PRESENCE ACROSS ENGLISH-SPEAKING MARKETS